davenquinn/xenoliths/paper/text/chapters/03-results.md

 finer-grained material with fewer vesicles and phenocrysts.

 Samples CK-D1 and CK-D2 are dominated
-by dunite and peridotite fragments up to 2cm in size.
+by dunite and peridotite fragments up to 2 cm in diameter.
 The peridotite fragments show textures similar to those in samples CK-2 to CK-7.
 The dunites fragments are cumulate textured and finer-grained than the peridotites, with characteristic grain sizes ranging from 50--200 µm for different fragments.